ar-nelson/jaspr/readme.md

 Closures in Jaspr are objects with `$closure` keys.
 Closures are slightly magic;
 a closure's scope can contain self-references, unlike all other Jaspr values.
-To keep cyclical values from leaking into other parts of the program, the `$closure` key cannot be directly accessed or converted to JSON.
+To keep cyclical values from leaking into other parts of the program, the `$closure` key cannot be converted to JSON.

 Functions are closures with a `$code` key.
 A function is executed when it is the first element of an evaluated list.
 The code it contains is evaluated in the closure's scope, with the call's arguments accessible via the `$args` variable.

-The empty string is the quote macro, and `$syntax-quote`/`$unquote` form a quasiquote/unquote macro.
+The empty string is the quote macro, and `$syntaxQuote`/`$unquote` form a quasiquote/unquote macro.
 These shouldn't be used directly in Jaspr syntax, because standard Lisp quoting syntax is available instead.
-Numbers and strings are indexing functions, a la Clojure.
+Numbers and strings can be called as indexing functions; this is the reverse of the indexing syntax in Lisps like Arc or newLISP, which use the data structure as the callee instead.

 The arguments of a function call and the values of an object literal are always evaluated asynchronously, with no guaranteed ordering.
-To force a sequence of expressions to be executed sequentially, either create dependencies by defining bindings with `let`, or use the `seq` macro to execute expressions sequentially.
+To force a sequence of expressions to be executed sequentially, either create dependencies by defining bindings with `let`, or use the `await` macro to execute expressions sequentially.